rakutentech/engineering-blog/content/post/graceful-k8s-delpoyments/index.md

 Moreover, this approach requires guesswork.
 If we sleep too long deployments become unnecessarily slow, if we don't sleep long enough we don't resolve the problem.

-On the other hand, this requires only changes in our k8s deployment yaml files, the application code stays untouched.
-So if this stops working in a future k8s release we can update our k8s config files without building new container images - so it all stays on the k8s config layer.
+On the other hand, this requires only changes in our Kubernetes deployment yaml files, the application code stays untouched.
+So if this stops working in a future Kubernetes release we can update our Kubernetes config files without building new container images - so it all stays on the Kubernetes config layer.

 Another positive aspect is that the configuration is spatially close, right next to each other in the config file.
 In other words it has high spatial cohesion, which improves readability & maintainability.